Menu

 Phonics:

 Each Friday, the children will take home a sheet with the four letter sounds taught that week.
-'Harder to read and spell' words ('tricky' words) will also be sent home for your child to practise reading.
+'Harder to Read and Spell' words ('HRS' or 'tricky' words) will also be sent home for your child to practise reading.
 We encourage you to practise the sounds and words with your child to help consolidate their learning.
-Below, you will find a useful video showing a range of phonemes (letter sounds) and their correct pronunciation.
+In the section titled 'Phonics: How to produce pure sounds' (towards the bottom of this page), you will find a useful video showing a range of phonemes (letter sounds) and their correct pronunciation.

 For technical and password support on Google Classroom, please contact Mr Oulton on AskGoogle@longfleet.coastalpartnership.co.uk or follow the link below:

-This half term, Reception will be following a theme called, ‘It's Party Time!’
+This half term, Reception will be following a theme called, ‘Out and About’.
 Here is a brief outline of some of the work and activities we will be covering.

 Prime Areas of Learning and Development: